localgovdrupal/localgov_sa11y/README.md

 The module is set to only work on pages that are not using the admin theme.

-Now when you visit any page on your site using your frontend theme, you should see the Sa11y widget in the bottom left corner.
+Now when you visit any page on your site using your frontend theme, you should see the Sa11y widget in the bottom right corner.

 ## Maintainers
 This project is currently maintained by: